When Should I Start Taking My Puppy To The Vet?

 After spaying or neutering, your dog will require proper care and monitoring during the recovery period.
 The veterinarian will provide specific instructions on how to ensure your dog's comfort and promote healing.

-During the recovery phase, it is crucial to prevent your dog from excessive activity, licking or at the incision area, and facilitate a clean and calm environment.
+During the recovery phase, it is crucial to prevent your dog from excessive activity, licking or chewing at the incision area, and facilitate a clean and calm environment.
 Follow-up visits may be necessary to ensure that your dog recovers smoothly and without any complications.

 Dental Health